Baguette: Manufacture and styles

 Baguettes are closely connected to France, though they are made worldwide.
-In France, not all long loaves are baguettes; for example, a short, almost rugby ball-shaped loaf is a bâtard (literally, bastard) or a "torpedo loaf" in English; its origin is variously explained but undocumented.
+In France, not all long loaves are baguettes; for example, a short, almost rugby ball-shaped loaf is a bâtard (literally, bastard); its origin is variously explained but undocumented.
 Another tubular-shaped loaf is known as a flûte, also known in the United States as a parisienne.
 Flûtes closely resemble baguettes but are about twice the size.

 A thinner loaf is called a ficelle (string).
 A short baguette is sometimes known as a baton (stick), or in the UK, referred to using the English translation French stick.
-None of these are officially defined, either legally or, for instance, in major dictionaries, any more than the baguette.
+None of these is officially defined, either legally or, for instance, in major dictionaries, any more than the baguette.
 French breads are also made in forms such as a miche, which is a large pan loaf, and a boule, literally ball in French, a large round loaf.
 Sandwich-sized loaves are sometimes known as demi-baguettes or tiers.
 Italian baguettes, or baguette italienne, involve more spices and a denser texture, giving the baguette a slightly different, more Italian taste.
-Un pain viennois is much sweeter and softer than the standard baguette.
+Pain viennois is much sweeter and softer than the standard baguette.

 In France, a baguette typically weighs around 8+3/4 oz, a bâtard 500 g and a ficelle 100 g; no legal text establishes any of these weights, which can vary throughout the country.
 Baguettes, either relatively short single-serving size or cut from a longer loaf, are very often used for sandwiches, usually of the submarine sandwich type, but also a panini.
 They are often sliced and served with pâté or cheese.
-As part of the traditional continental breakfast in France, slices of baguette, known as tartines, are spread with butter and jam and dunked in bowls of coffee or hot chocolate.
+As part of the traditional continental breakfast in France, slices of baguette, known as tartines, are spread with butter and jam and sometimes dunked in bowls of coffee or hot chocolate.